Family reunion

 This is how we help you:

-Despite the central importance of marriage and the family for society and the protection of marriage and the family enshrined in the Basic Law, the foreign missions and foreigners authorities make it considerably more difficult for foreigners to join their families.
-At the same time, the conditions for family reunification are becoming increasingly strict, which is why it is well worth contacting a lawyer experienced in residence law.
+Despite the central importance of marriage and family for society and despite the protection of marriage and family enshrined in the German Basic Law, foreign missions and immigration authorities are making it considerably more difficult for foreigners to reunite with their families.
+The conditions for family reunification are becoming increasingly strict, which is why it is well worth contacting a lawyer experienced in residence law.

-We, the lawyers of RT & Partner Rechtsanwaltsgesellschaft mbH, are very familiar with various procedures and applications that are required for family reunification.
-We assist clients from all over the world and enable them to apply for a successful family reunification in Germany.
+We, the lawyers at RT & Partner Rechtsanwaltsgesellschaft mbH, are very familiar with the various procedures and applications that are required for family reunification.
+We assist clients from all over the world and enable them to successfully apply for family reunification in Germany and obtain the residence permit to which they are entitled.

 We are also happy to advise you on any family reunification problems that may arise and will work to ensure that you can be with your family in accordance with applicable law.